nextauthjs/next-auth/CONTRIBUTING.md

 You can start them with `npm run db:start` and stop them with `npm run db:stop`.

-You will need Docker installed to be able to start / stop the databases.
+You will need Docker and Docker Compose installed to be able to start / stop the databases.

 When stopping the databases, it will reset their contents.